 By definition, technological convergence is the tendency that different technological systems will evolve towards performing similar tasks.
 New technologies take over to perform the same task but in a more advanced manner.

 AI-enabled convergence means that AI-based technologies are embedded in all new systems which provide smart, context-aware and pro-active products and services that can engage with humans in a more natural and smarter way.
 These systems can either be based purely on software applications or on robotics that engage with us physically.

-AI will be used together with enabling technologies such as Blockchain, a distributed but controlled network of billions of systems connecting and interacting with each other, and IoT, which allows systems to collect, send and receive information about their environment, condition, and other values.
-It will also be used with other technologies such as VR/AR, 3D printing, autonomous robotics, renewable energy sources, and advanced genomics such as Next Generation Sequencing (NGS), to transform industries and our everyday lives, as well as our socioeconomic existence.
+AI will be used together with enabling technologies such as Blockchain, a distributed but controlled network of billions of systems connecting and interacting with each other.
+Or IoT, which allows systems to collect, send and receive information about a product or device’s environment, condition and performance.
+It will also be used with other technologies like VR/AR, 3D printing, autonomous robotics, renewable energy sources and advanced genomics like Next Generation Sequencing (NGS).
+The results will transform entire industries, our everyday lives and our socioeconomic existence.

 These three core paradigms are going to shape the way we make, use and engage with machines in the next few years — and more advancements are expected soon.